Fred VanVleet: Full-time starter (2019–2021)

-First All-Star selection (2021–present)
+First All-Star selection (2021–2023)

-On November 18 against the Utah Jazz, VanVleet extended his streak of consecutive games with at least three 3-point shots made to 8 by making 3-point shots on three consecutive possessions.
-The streak ended the following night against Sacramento when he only made two.
-On December 31, 2021, January 2, and January 4, 2022, VanVleet scored 31, 35 and 33 points against the Los Angeles Clippers, New York Knicks and San Antonio Spurs, respectively.
-This made VanVleet the fourth undrafted player (along with Moses Malone, Mike James and Connie Hawkins) to score 30 or more points in 3 consecutive games.
-On January 7, 2022, VanVleet recorded his first career triple-double with 37 points, 10 rebounds and 10 assists, including 24 points in the third quarter alone, leading Toronto to a 122–108 comeback victory over the Utah Jazz.
-During the third quarter performance, VanVleet singlehandedly erased a 14-point deficit by scoring 15 unanswered points in a 2-minute and 27 second span.
-For week 12 (January 3–9) of the 2021-22 NBA season VanVleet was named NBA Eastern Conference Player of the Week for the first time on January 10 for leading the Raptors to a 4–0 record with a 30.3 points, 6.5 assists, 4.8 rebounds, 2.0 steals and 36.5 minutes per game averages.
+On November 18, 2021, against the Utah Jazz, VanVleet extended his streak of consecutive games with at least three three-point shots made to eight by making three-point shots on three consecutive possessions.
+The streak ended the following night against the Sacramento Kings when he only made two.
+On December 31, 2021, January 2 and January 4, 2022, VanVleet scored 31, 35 and 33 points against the Los Angeles Clippers, New York Knicks and San Antonio Spurs, respectively.
+This made VanVleet the fourth undrafted player (along with Moses Malone, Mike James and Connie Hawkins) to score 30 or more points in three consecutive games.
+On January 7, he recorded his first career triple-double with 37 points, 10 rebounds and 10 assists, including 24 points in the third quarter alone, leading Toronto to a 122–108 comeback victory over the Utah Jazz.
+During the third quarter performance, VanVleet singlehandedly erased a 14-point deficit by scoring 15 unanswered points in a two-minute-27-second span.
+For Week 12 (January 3–9) of the 2021–22 NBA season, VanVleet was named NBA Eastern Conference Player of the Week for the first time on January 10 for leading the Raptors to a 4–0 record with a 30.3 points, 6.5 assists, 4.8 rebounds, 2.0 steals and 36.5 minutes per game averages.
 On February 3, VanVleet was named an NBA All-Star for the first time in his career, becoming just the fourth undrafted (modern era) player to make an all-star team, joining John Starks (1994), Ben Wallace (2003–06) and Brad Miller (2003–04), (fifth or sixth if you count Connie Hawkins and/or Moses Malone who were draft eligible when competing leagues existed but were never drafted in the NBA draft).
 On April 3, 2022, VanVleet broke Kyle Lowry's Raptors record for most 3-pointers in a season (238) vs. the Miami Heat while playing against Lowry as he was on the court.
 VanVleet finished the season with 242 in 65 games played.
-VanVleet (37.88) finished just behind teammate Pascal Siakam (37.91) for the leadership in minutes played per game over the course of the season.
-VanVleet suffered a hip flexor injury during game 4 of the first round of the 2022 NBA playoffs against the Philadelphia 76ers and the Raptors were eliminated in 6 games.
+He (37.88) finished just behind teammate Pascal Siakam (37.91) for the leadership in minutes played per game over the course of the season.
+VanVleet suffered a hip flexor injury during Game 4 of the first round of the 2022 NBA playoffs against the Philadelphia 76ers and the Raptors were eliminated in 6 games.